Services Performed Inside the United States by Foreign Nationals

 - describe the services to be performed

-- The hiring of professional services (e.g., attorneys, medical professionals, engineers, architects, accountants, finance and tax advisors, management consultants)
+- the hiring of professional services (e.g., attorneys, medical professionals, engineers, architects, accountants, finance and tax advisors, or management consultants); or

-Contact the Office of General Counsel if these contract solutions do not address your needs.
+Contact the Purchasing Services Procurement Specialist assigned to your Responsibility Center if these contract solutions do not address your needs.

 Tax Reporting and Withholding